ixofoundation/docs/SDKs/Oracle-AI-SDK.md

 ### 2. Dynamic UI Components

-One of the standout features of the **IXO Oracles UI SDK** is its ability to dynamically render custom UI components based on AI output.
+One of the standout features of the **IXO Oracle AI SDK** is its ability to dynamically render custom UI components based on AI output.
 These components, such as cards or forms, are dynamically resolved and displayed in response to specific AI events.

 - **Tool Call Integration**: Automatically map AI-generated events to React components.
 - **Custom Components**: Easily register and render application-specific components.